What is a bad credit score?

 A credit score is a rating based on your financial history.
 It reflects how reliable you are when it comes to repaying money.
 Having a poor credit score makes it harder to borrow money and get better deals on things like credit cards, loans, mortgages and more.
 Find out how to tell if you have a bad credit rating, and what you can do about it.

-Another thing to bear in mind is that lenders and the other credit reference agencies have different ways of calculating your score.
+Credit reference agencies have different ways of calculating your score.
 Different lenders have different views of what an ideal customer looks like to them.
 But Experian provides the UK’s most trusted credit rating to help you see where you stand.
 By knowing your score, you can get a good idea of how lenders may view you.

 What is the lowest credit score possible?